ReactiveX/RxPY/docs/migration.rst

 Scheduler Parameter In Create Operator
 ---------------------------------------

-subscription function takes two parameters: observer and scheduler
+The subscription function provided to the :func:`create <rx.create>` operator now takes two parameters: An observer and a scheduler.
+The scheduler parameter is new: If a scheduler has been set in the call to subscribe, then this scheduler is passed to the subscription function.
+Otherwise this parameter is set to None.

+One can use or ignore this parameter.
+This new scheduler parameter allows the create operator to use the default scheduler provided in the subscribe call.
+So scheduling item emissions with relative or absolute duetime is now possible.

 Removal Of List Of Observables
 -------------------------------